RuchitaGarde/NLP-inProduction-on-AWS/README.md

   - Visualize reviews dataset: Perform exploratory data analysis.
 Use PyAthena to query data in SQL & get results in dataframe, use Seaborn library to visualize results.
   - Analyze Data quality processing job Spark: Spark library deequ is used to process & analyze dataset while preparing it before modeling.
 Constraints checks on fields are performed.
 - 04_prepare
-  - Prepare Dataset BERT Adhoc: Performing BERT-specific tokenization & feature transformation in notebook on small dataset before converting it into script format.
+  - Prepare Dataset BERT Adhoc: Performing BERT-specific tokenization & feature transformation in notebook on small dataset before converting it into script format (for learning purposes).
+  - Prepare Dataset BERT scikit script: Since one single notebook instance cannot handle feature engineering of entire dataset, we run a script using Sagemaker's built-in docker spark container to run processing job.
+Scikit is used for data balancing & splitting.
-  -
+- 05_train
+  - Train reviews BERT Transformers Tensorflow Adhoc: Exploring training in notebook on small dataset before converting into script format (for learning purposes).
+  - Train reviews BERT Transformers Tensorflow Script: We will run the model in cluster mode.
+Multiple experiments are created & tracked.

 ### Data Source